cjhdev/flora/readme.md

 - additional channel plans available but not fully integrated with ADR
 - no feature for scheduling server to device management stuff

 The list goes on.
-Planned improvements are in [todo.md](todo.md)
+Planned improvements are in [todo.md](todo.md).

 ## Usage

-Recommend using Bundle to install from the git repo.
+Flora is a work in progress so using Bundle to install from the git repo is recommended.
 Add the following to your Gemfile:

 ~~~ ruby
 gem "flora", git: "https://github.com/cjhdev/flora"